johnperry-math/AoC2015/README.md

 I'm not proud of it, but it works.
 Judging by the solutions posted at Reddit, apparently I shouldn't be ashamed, either, although I am curious why mine seems so much slower than others'.

+### 🔬 Day 16: Aunt Sue

+Aunt Sue sent you a nice gift, and you'd like to send her a thank-you note.
+Trouble is, you have 500 Aunts Sue.
+The gift is a machine that just so happens to tell you something about her.

+In part 1, you find the aunt who matches the output.

+In part 2, you find the aunt who matches the output, now that you've actually read the manual. 🙄

+#### Unuusal tools

+Used `Enumeration_IO` and it was surprisingly easy, given the mixed casing.
+I have to make more use of that!

+#### Experience

+Fun and easy.